solidpixel/solidpixel.github.io/_posts/2021-02-25-invariant-tail.md

 the codec is consistent across instruction sets.
-Users quite like having the choice of SSE4.1 or AVX2 when their machine supports it -- faster compression is always good -- but no dev team wants game builds that look different just because a different machine was use to build it.
+Users quite like having the choice of SSE4.1 or AVX2 when their machine supports it -- faster compression is always good -- but no dev team wants game builds that look different just because a different machine was used to build it.

 With the upcoming 2.5 release we've decided to aim for invariance by default, even though it has a slight performance hit, because it just makes life easier